 In the morning, your glycogen levels are low.
 The liver stores glycogen which is a sugar that the body uses as energy when needed.
 Your liver’s glycogen stores are low in the morning because even though you are sleeping, your body is still functioning and using up energy.
 Having a starchy carbohydrate in the morning is a simple and effective way of replenishing those glycogen stores before you begin your day.

-Another benefit to eating starchy carbohydrates before you begin your day is carbohydrates can prevent your cortisol levels from rising.
-In the morning cortisol, a stress hormone, is higher.
-Excessive levels of cortisol leads to muscle breakdown and fat storage.
+Another benefit of eating starchy carbohydrates before you begin your day is carbohydrates can prevent your cortisol levels from rising.
+In the morning cortisol, a stress hormone is higher.
+Excessive levels of cortisol lead to muscle breakdown and fat storage.
 If you skip breakfast, your cortisol levels rise and can also put you in a bad mood.
 Eat a starchy carbohydrate during this time in order to help keep your hormone levels in check.
-Then your body is ready to process carbohydrates and keep your hard earned muscle on.
+Then your body is ready to process carbohydrates and keep your hard-earned muscle on.

 After exercise, consuming starchy carbohydrates are ideal because you have depleted stored glycogen from your muscles.
 Your body wants to replenish this deficit and be ready for the next workout.
 Fat storage is not a priority during this time because the muscle cells are ready to take in these carbohydrates.
 Skipping eating during this time may make it harder to reach your fat loss goals because you decrease your body’s ability to send carbohydrates to your muscles and instead go to your fat cells for storage.
 Should you eat your starchy carbs immediately after your workout?
 Not necessarily; you can go home and shower, prepare your meal and then eat.